jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - day 1 for relay engineers and test setup
 - step through examples before actual testing

-SET26 = SV64T AND NOT (51P OR 51G1) # OPENED DUE TO LOV FOR AUTO CLOSE - SHORT - without seeing current
+SET26 = SV64T AND NOT (51P OR 51G1) # OPENED DUE TO LOV FOR AUTO CLOSE - SHORT
-RST26 = 52A3P AND NOT LT32 # AUTO CLOSED - SHORT - closed and no auto
+RST26 = 52A3P AND NOT LT32

 SV54 = LT32 AND ((LT31 AND LT28) OR (LT30 AND LT29 AND MV24 = 1.00)) AND NOT 52A3P AND NOT 79CY3P AND MV25 = 1.00 AND LT26 # LS AUTO CLOSE - SHORT